 Friesland is about an hour’s travel time from the Dutch airport Schiphol

 Franeker is an important historical city in the north of Holland, in the province of Friesland.
 A university was located there in the past.
 The Frisian people speak Frisian, Dutch and most of them speak various foreign languages.

 Franeker is the 10th largest city of the Frisian “11-City Skating Tour”.
-A world famous skating race on natural ice.
+A world-famous skating race on natural ice.
 Thousands of people skate from city to city when the weather is just right.
 A tour of almost 200 kilometers.
-Holland goes beserk when this event is coming up, they wait in keen anticipation to see whether or not the weather will be cold enough to allow the race to be run, they love it because it is comparable to a World Cup Event and is a long and old tradition!
+Holland goes berserk when this event is coming up, they wait in keen anticipation to see whether or not the weather will be cold enough to allow the race to be run, they love it because it is comparable to a World Cup Event and is a long and old tradition!

-And if you happen to be visiting Franeker on a Saturday go to the market and eat a fresh pickled herring with onions (if you find the right place, a cafe, for instance, with drinking licence, you can eat this delicacy accompanied by a traditional Dutch dram to warm your cockles), this will make your day perfect.
+And if you happen to be visiting Franeker on a Saturday go to the market and eat a fresh pickled herring with onions.
+If you find yourself a nice place like a cafe you can eat this delicacy accompanied by a traditional Dutch Beerenburg or fûgeltsje.
+Enjoying a herring with a Beerenburg will make your day perfect.

 Address; Eise Eisingastraat 3, Franeker, Friesland in the Netherland.

-Visiting hours: the whole year on tuesday till saterday from 10.00 – 17.00 and on sunday from 13.00 till 17.00 hours.
+Visiting hours: the whole year on Tuesday till Saturday from 10.00 till 17.00 and on Sunday from 13.00 till 17.00 hours.

-This museum is closed on Christmas Day and on New Year’s day.
+This museum is closed on Christmas Day and on New Year’s Day.